agiraudet/xelf/README.md

 - `-c`, `--cave`: Allow code caving only.
 - `-C`, `--nocave`: Don't attempt code caving.
 - `-s`, `--section`: Extend section size in header to fit payload.

+If no option are specified, xelf will inject the target with a hello world payload.
+If a payload is given and not other option, that payload will be injected.
+Given the choice, xelf will look for "caves".
+These are empty spaces in the binary where the payload can be injected.
+This allow to inject code while not modifying the size of the binary, and be more stealthy.
+If no caves are found, xelf will extend the file and hijack a note segment header to make it point to this new space.
+Extending section size in header is useful for debugging, but is less stealthy.

 ## Building